How are my managers really doing?

 - Tell your skip level team members – so they know why you are meeting with them and what to expect.

-- Schedule them in a manageable way – there’s still only 24 hours in a day, so you need to be deliberate in scheduling them at the right frequency, and not miss anyone.
+- Schedule them in a manageable way – there are still only 24 hours in a day, so you need to be deliberate in scheduling them at the right frequency, and not miss anyone.

 Let’s break each one down.